prestonconnors/exercise_routine_video_editor/README.md

 ### Step 2: Configure Your Style & Audio

 Open `config.yaml` and edit the settings.
-This is where you set everything: fonts, colors, video resolution, your color grading LUT(s), sound effects, and the `background_music` rules.
+This is where you set everything: fonts, colors, video resolution, your color grading LUT(s), sound effects, `background_music` rules, and the new `audio_optimization` settings.

 ### Step 3: Add Audio Assets